 Romanian meatballs, also known as chiftele or parjoale are juicy, garlicky, and full of herbs and flavor.
 Grandma-style pork and beef meatballs - this is one of the most popular Romanian recipes.

 Meatballs are popular all around the world; I can imagine that there is hardly any country that doesn't have a traditional recipe.
 These are the Romanian meatballs, the way my grandmother used to make them, the best chiftele ever!
-Of course, that is something every Romanian would say about their grandma/mother's meatballs...
-But these are really amazing, trust me on that!

 The recipe she used was originally a Moldovan parjoale (roughly translated as โburnt on embersโ) recipe.
-My grandfather was born in the Romanian part of Moldova, so many of the dishes my grandmother cooked were typical for that region.
+My grandfather was born in the Romanian part of Moldova, so many of the dishes my grandmother cooked were typical of that region.
 Have a look at these Cabbage Pies, Branzoaice or Sweet Cheese Pies, or Chicken in Cream Sauce.

 Jump to recipe